followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/17 dxPolarChart/5 Series Types/AreaSeries/selectionMode.md

 [note]Points in area series are hidden by default.
 To make them visible, assign *true* to the **point** | **visible** option.

-When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `ChartSeriesSelectionMode` enum with one of the following values: `IncludePoints`, `ExcludePoints`, and `None`.
+When using the widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), specify this option using the `ChartSeriesSelectionMode` enum with one of the following values: `IncludePoints`, `ExcludePoints`, and `None`.
 Note that although this enum accepts more values, only the listed ones can be applied to an area series.

 #####See Also#####
 - [selectionStyle](/Documentation/ApiReference/Data_Visualization_Widgets/dxPolarChart/Series_Types/AreaSeries/selectionStyle/)